perfact/zodbsync/README.md

 just upgrade `tox` to latest version and retry.

 ## To Do / Roadmap
+To allow developing multiple layers on the same development system, `record` should be changed to follow the following rules:

+- If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
+- If an object is changed, it is changed in the (top-most) layer that defined the object.
+- If an object is deleted, it is deleted in all layers that define the object, unless shadowed by a `__frozen__` marker.

+All commands that allow to apply changes, like `pick` and `reset`, should be able to work on all layers' workdirs, not only on the fallback layer.

-Some more commands are needed for the following layer use cases:
+Some more commands are then needed for the following layer use cases:
 - A new object is recorded into the layer where its parent is defined.
 However, it should instead be an additional object defined in a different layer.
 - An object is changed, which is recorded into the layer where the object is